Barkhausen noise from formation of 360$^{\circ}$ domain walls in disordered permalloy thin films: Results and discussion

 For 10 and 20 \% disorder, the two subgroups of the hysteresis curves in Fig.~\ref{fig:multihysteresis} correspond to two and four 360$^\circ$ DWs per simulation box, respectively, and some of the 360$^\circ$ DW structures disappear before the applied field reaches $-25$ mT; this is seen as $m_x$ reaching $-1$ in Fig.~\ref{fig:multihysteresis}.
-The reversal mechanism in an example run where four 360$^\circ$ DWs are formed is presented in Fig.~\ref{fig:mechanism}b.
-The mechanism for the formation of the DWs is similar to that of the 5 \% disorder in Fig.~\ref{fig:mechanism}a, but there is more spatial variation in the local magnetization and the DWs appear more rough.
-As expected, even more roughness is present in the example case with 50 \% disorder shown in Fig.~\ref{fig:mechanism}c, where the final magnetization structure is very complicated and features resembling 360$^\circ$ DWs cannot be recognized unambiguously.
-The magnetization configuration shown in Fig. \ref{fig:mechanism}c is fully reversed towards the field direction at the next field step.
+The reversal mechanism in an example run where four 360$^\circ$ DWs are formed is presented in Fig.~\ref{fig:mechanism}(b).
+The mechanism for the formation of the DWs is similar to that of the 5 \% disorder in Fig.~\ref{fig:mechanism}(a), but there is more spatial variation in the local magnetization and the DWs appear more rough.
+As expected, even more roughness is present in the example cases with 30 and 35 \% disorders shown in Figs.~\ref{fig:mechanism}(c) and (d), where the final magnetization structures are more complicated, and features resembling 360$^\circ$ DWs can be recognized only in parts of the system.
+The magnetization configurations shown in both Figs. \ref{fig:mechanism}(c) and (d) are fully reversed towards the field direction at the next field step.
 A closer look at the 30 \% disorder strength hysteresis curves in Fig.~\ref{fig:multihysteresis} reveals that there are distinct subgroups of curves that correspond to varying number of DWs (up to 6 or 8) in the system.
 Four example runs with 30 \% disorder are highlighted in Fig.~S3 \cite{SM}, further illustrating the different magnetization reversal mechanisms involving formation of different numbers of DWs.
-With this high disorder strength, the domain walls do not always reach the state of pure 360$^\circ$ DWs but collapse before that.
+With the highest disorder strengths of 30 and 35 \%, the unambiguous 360$^\circ$ DWs are reached only in the late stage of the runs if at all.
 Animations of the magnetization reversal processes for different disorder strengths are provided as Supplemental Material~\cite{SM}.
 We ruled out the possibility of 360$^\circ$ DWs forming due to periodic boundary conditions by a similar calculation with open boundaries as presented in Fig.~S4.